-Coconut milk is the white, creamy liquid made from coconut ”meat”, extracted from the mature, brown coconut.
+Coconut milk is the white liquid made from coconut meat from brown coconuts.

-When coconuts are still very young, they only contain a transparent liquid called coconut water.
+Very young coconuts initially only contain a transparent liquid called coconut water.

-It is known for its high content of electrolytes and mildly sweet taste.
+It’s known for its high content of electrolytes and nutty, sweet taste.

 When coconuts mature, part of the coconut water becomes soft jelly.
-The jelly then develops from soft to firmer and finally grows into coconut meat.
+The jelly then grows from soft to firmer and finally into coconut meat.

 Coconut milk is made by blending grated coconut meat with water or coconut water and then straining it.
-This results in a creamy white liquid with a milky consistency and a hint of sweetness.
+This results in a creamy, slightly sweet white liquid.

 The byproduct from the grated coconut meat can be dried and ground into coconut flour, which is naturally gluten-free.